Primary

 The wide snatch grip is essential—hands should be wide enough that the bar sits in your hip crease when standing.
 Pull the bar close to your body and think "elbows high and outside."
 Punch straight up into the bar at the catch rather than pressing it out.
 Master snatch grip deadlifts and overhead squats before attempting the full lift.

-Want Power Snatch in your program?
+See where Power Snatch fits in your weekly plan

 Take wide snatch grip on barbell, feet hip-width.